MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_Arducam/README.md

 - ISU0 UART interface is used to communicate with Arducam Host APP on PC.
 - ISU1 SPI interface is used to receive image data from Arducam.
 - ISU2 I2C interface is used to configure Arducam.
-- On-board button_A is used to trigger Arducam single capture.
+- On-board button_A is used to trigger Arducam "single capture".
-- On-board button_B is used to trigger Arducam continuous capture.
+- On-board button_B is used to trigger Arducam "continuous capture".
 - Arducam host APP V2 executed on Windows PC is used to display the image data.
-Please refer to the [MT3620 M4 API Rerference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.
+Please refer to the [MT3620 M4 API Reference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.

 ### Prerequisites
 * **Hardware**